 Founder & Principal, ValuGuard Payroll Advisory

-27 years across 45 countries inside other companies' payroll environments — the pattern library the Payroll Stability Index™ is built on.
+27+ years of payroll leadership — running payroll for 3,000+ employees and $20M+ in biweekly payroll through multi-system and multi-country transitions — the pattern library the Payroll Stability Index™ is built on.
 Every engagement is principal-led.